mithun-prasad/Bot/Labs/TestingHOLs/Direct Line.md

 Secret Key: Secret key is application wide and is embedded in the client application.
 Every conversation that is initiated by the application would use the same secret.
 This makes it very convenient.

 Tokens: A token is conversation specific.
 You request a token using that secret and you can initiate a conversation with that token.
-Its valid for 30 minutes from when it�s issued but it can be refreshed.
+Its valid for 30 minutes from when it is issued but it can be refreshed.

 ## App Config